danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Getting Started.md

 ## Emoji Categories

-EmojiKit has an ``EmojiCategory`` struct that defines all standard emoji categories:
+EmojiKit has an ``EmojiCategory`` enum that defines all standard emoji categories and their included emojis:

 ```swift
 try EmojiCategory.smileysAndPeople.emojis  // 😀😃😄...